stevenjoezhang/osmos.io/README.md

 ## About

-Browsmos is a game the web browser, made entirely using HTML5, and inspired heavily by the gameplay of Osmos.
+Mosmos is a game the web browser, made entirely using HTML5, and inspired heavily by the gameplay of Osmos.

 The rules are simple; click to propel yourself around, and try to absorb